Bayfield 25

-The design was originally known as the Bayfield 23, then later in 1975 it was advertised as the Bayfield 23/25 and in 1976 as the Bayfield 25.
+Originally marketed as the Bayfield 23, in 1975 it was advertised as the Bayfield 23/25 and in 1976 as the Bayfield 25.

-The Bayfield 25 is a small recreational keelboat, built predominantly of fiberglass, with teak wood trim.
-It has a masthead sloop rig, a clipper bow with a bowsprit, wooden decorative trailboards on the bow, a keel-mounted rudder and a fixed long keel.
+Designed by Ted Gozzard, the fiberglass hull has a clipper bow with a bowsprit, wooden decorative trailboards on the bow, a keel-mounted rudder and a long shoal keel.
 Steering is by a tiller with a wheel optional.
-It displaces 3500 lb and carries 1300 lb of ballast.

-The boat has a draft of 2.92 ft with the standard keel.
-It is fitted with a Petters diesel engine of 7.5 hp.
+It has a hull speed of 5.94 kn.

 Features include an anchor locker, internal halyards, a 4:1 aft mainsheet with a traveller, slab-reefing, jib tracks and two cockpit jib winches.
 A halyard winch was a factory option.

 Accommodation consists of a "V"-berth in the bow, twin settee berths and a starboard berth that runs under the vanity and locker.
-An alcohol-fired stove stores under the starboard berth.
+An alcohol-fired stove stores under the starboard berth, and an icebox is under the port side quarter berth.
 The head is located on the port side and includes a 20 u.s.gal holding tank.
+The cabin has 5' 9" headroom.
+The cockpit is small.

-Originally produced with two cabin ports per side, in 1984 the manufacturer started installing three ports per side.
+Originally produced with two cabin port lights per side, a third was added in 1984.

-The boat has a PHRF racing average handicap of 261 with a high of 261 and low of 270.
-It has a hull speed of 5.94 kn.
+It has a masthead sloop rig.